Guide to studying Land & Property Management

 At its broadest level, Land & Property Management is about the built environment; offices, shops, industrial buildings, houses and the surrounding countryside all have an impact on the quality of our lives.

-This subject explores the issues around the creation, management and enhancement of the world’s physical assets – everything from forests and country estates to city office blocks and major regeneration projects.
+This subject explores the issues around creating, managing and enhancing the world’s physical assets – everything from forests and country estates to city office blocks and major regeneration projects.

 Example areas of study